yodaos-project/yoda-book/en/best-practice/03-performance-stability.md

 ## Memory Management

 Regardless of the environment in which the application is developed, memory management is a point of constant attention.
-The memory of the YodaOS application is managed by the [JerryScript][] virtual machine.
+The memory of the YODAOS application is managed by the [JerryScript][] virtual machine.
 The virtual machine performs garbage collection by reference counting and markup elimination algorithm.
 When the virtual machine's heap memory is less than a certain value, the recovery mechanism is automatically triggered to ensure the memory is available. .
 But this does not mean that developers do not need to pay attention to the application's memory usage.
 Here are two common memory leak scenarios:

 - Objects are referenced by global or closure variables and cannot be released